ckeditor/ckeditor4-docs/guides/dev/howtos/dialog_windows/README.md

 		if ( dialogName == 'image' ) {
 			dialogDefinition.onShow = function() {
-				// This code will open the Advanced tab. this.selectPage( 'advanced' );
+				// This code will open the Link tab. this.selectPage( 'Link' );
 			};
 		}
 	});